What are your thoughts on leather? Can leather be eco-friendly? And how eco-friendly are alternatives to leather? Let’s take a deeper look.

 As you can see, it’s not as clear-cut as simply shifting from PU or PVC to leather made from apples or pineapples, for example.
 You do also have to ask if taking food products and diverting them to make clothing and accessories, diverts food from our tables, or displaces food production in poorer communities.

 I personally think that the most environmentally and eco-friendly leather is the leather that you already own.
 Keeping them in active service, looking after them, and repairing your items as need be is the most environmentally friendly thing we can do.

 Consuming less is another key part of this debate.
 And I think that when we need to buy new leather or fake leather products, looking to buy secondhand should always be a top priority.

 And If you can’t buy secondhand, and must buy leather, then vegetable-tanned leather that has been produced ethically is one option.
-However, with the proliferation of new vegan leathers, such as Pinatex, then there are perhaps slightly more environmentally ways to shop for vegan leather that may be less harmful to the environment than pure PU and PVC.
-I’ve got loads of suggestions in my guide to ethical shoes, and in my guide to ethical vegan shoes.
+However, with the proliferation of new vegan leathers, such as Pinatex, then there are perhaps slightly more environmentally friendly ways to shop for vegan leather that may be less harmful to the environment than pure PU and PVC.
+I’ve got loads of suggestions in my guide to ethical shoes and in my guide to ethical vegan shoes.

-I’d love to hear your views too on the eco-friendly leather debate too.
+I’d love to hear your views on the eco-friendly leather debate too.
 Do share in the comments below.